girayduygun/Travel-Site/README.md

-# travel-site project for BrainStation Software Engineering Bootcamp in Week 2.
+# Travel-site project for BrainStation Software Engineering Bootcamp in Week 2.